Paramathic/slim/README.md

 - `pad_lora`: Whether to pad the low-rank adapters to `lora_tile_size` when not using LoRA quantizatoin.
 - `scale_important_weights`: Whether to scale the important weights in quantization (similar to AWQ).
 - `mask_checkpoint`: The checkpoint to use for MaskLLM pruning
+- `column_wise_grouping`: Whether to use column-wise grouping for quantization instead of row-wise grouping.
+Acceleration using Sparse Marlin is only supported for column-wise grouping.
+OPTQ does not support column-wise grouping.

 ### **slim.fine_tune.fine_tune:**
 - `model`: The model to be fine-tuned.